All Episodes

 Michelle Malkin writes this.

-And uh anyway, and they talk about, well, this isn't the first time if she reminds us that during the presidential debate in Vegas in 07, Wolf Blitzer introduced several citizen questioners as ordinary people and undecided voters.
+She reminds us that during the presidential debate in Vegas in 07, Wolf Blitzer introduced several citizen questioners as ordinary people and undecided voters.

-Well, later it turned out to include a former Arkansas Democratic Director of Political Affairs and the president of the Islamic Society of Nevada, and a far-left anti-war activist who'd been quoted in newspapers just ripping Harry Reid for his failure to pull out of Iraq.
+Well, later it turned out to include a former Arkansas Democratic Director of Political Affairs and the president of the Islamic Society of Nevada and a far-left anti-war activist who'd been quoted in newspapers just ripping Harry Reid for his failure to pull out of Iraq.

-And then at a CNN YouTube GOP debate two weeks later, the everyday undecided voters whose questions were chosen included a member of the lesbian gay bisexual, transsexual Americans for Hillary Clinton steering committee, a young woman named Journey who questioned the candidates on abortion,
+And then at a CNN YouTube GOP debate two weeks later, the everyday undecided voters whose questions were chosen included a member of the lesbian, gay, bisexual, transsexual Americans for Hillary Clinton steering committee,

-and CNN failed to properly identify as an outspoken John Edwards supporter, a supposed log cabin Republican who declared his support for Obama on an Obama 08 campaign blog, a supposedly unaffiliated concerned mother who was actually a staffer and prominent Pittsburgh union activist for the steel workers,
+a young woman named Journey who questioned the candidates on abortion and CNN failed to properly identify as an outspoken John Edwards supporter, a supposed log cabin Republican who declared his support for Obama on an Obama 08 campaign blog,

-which had endorsed Edwards for president, another quote, undecided voter who urged Ron Paul to run as an independent, but had already publicly declared his support for the former New Mexico governor Bill Richardson's Democratic presidential bid, and a staffer for Dick Durbin, a former intern for Jane Harmon, and a former intern for the Council of American Islamic relations.
+a supposedly unaffiliated concerned mother who was actually a staffer and prominent Pittsburgh union activist for the steelworkers, which had endorsed Edwards for president, another, quote, undecided voter who urged Ron Paul to run as an independent, but had already publicly declared his support for the former New Mexico governor Bill Richardson's Democratic presidential bid and a staffer for Dick Durbin,

-So, you know, when you listen to this guy come out and say, yeah, they they didn't want me to ask my question.
+So, you know, when you listen to this guy come out and say, yeah, they didn't want me to ask my question.

 They wanted a scripted question.